stridecolossus/jove-blog/blog/part-2-triangle/presentation.md

 ## Summary

-In this chapter we:
+This chapter covered the implementation of various components to support presentation:

+* The GLFW window.

+* The Vulkan rendering surface and device selection.

-* Implemented the swapchain and image/views to support presentation to the rendering surface.
+* Implementation of the swapchain and image/views.

-* Introduced a number of framework improvements to abstract common patterns.
+* A number of framework improvements to abstract common patterns.